g00tch/Paxex/README.md

 *You should see ***Masternode Successfully Started***

 If you do, congratulations!
 You have now setup a masternode.
 If you do not, please contact support and they will assist you.

+Donations are not required, but greatly appreciated :)

+Paxex Wallet: P8kpCep4TWFJPYbxJDaoF16KgvTpkZUcmg